-Clause 3.3.8(f) of the NER requires that at least once a year AEMO must review, prepare and publish a report on the effectiveness of the methodology in achieving the objective of these Procedures to ensure the prudential standard is met for the NEM, with any recommendations for the enhancement of the methodology.

-AEMO anticipates that the weighting factors and the adjustment factors used in the calculation of Market Participants' OSL and PM will be reviewed around every 3 years under normal market conditions.
+Clause 3.3.8(f) of the NER requires that at least once a year AEMO must review, prepare and publish a report on the effectiveness of the methodology in achieving the objective of these Procedures to ensure the prudential standard is met for the NEM, with any recommendations to enhance the methodology.
+AEMO anticipates that the weighting factors and the adjustment factors used in the calculation of Market Participants' OSL and PM will be reviewed around every three years under normal market conditions.